aws-samples/mlops-pipeline-prestodb/blog_post.md

     the notebook is open, on the Run menu, choose **Run All Cells** to run the code in this notebook.
-This notebook demonstrates how SageMaker Pipelines can be used to string together a sequence of data processing, model training, tuning and evaluation step to train a binary classification machine learning model using scikit-learn.
+This notebook demonstrates how SageMaker Pipelines can be used to string together a sequence of data processing, model training, tuning, and evaluation steps to train a binary classification machine learning model using scikit-learn.
 At the end of this run, navigate to [`pipelines`](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-studio.html)
     on the Studio Navigation pane: